Clarence Bolton: Personal life

 He and his wife Louise collaborated in local Woodstock business ventures.
 In the early and mid-1920s they owned a soda fountain café called The Nook, which was a hangout for the students at the Art Students League of New York who studied next door, and where artworks were exhibited.
-Later, after WWII, he assisted Louise in running her antique shop at The Red Barn, tending shop and refinishing early American furniture.
+Later, after World War II, he assisted Louise in running her antique shop at The Red Barn, tending shop and refinishing early American furniture.

 Bolton retained his interest in music.
 He was an accomplished mandolinist, and also frequently played the piano at dances, hotels, and social events.
 He also played piano as the live musical accompaniment to silent movies in the local movie hall.